-- Be sure to keep plants far enough from the trees trunk to allow for airflow.
-Root rot issues can occur in the tree if moisture is allowed to remain on the trunk
+- Keep plants far enough from the trees trunk to allow for airflow.
+Root rot issues can occur in the tree if moisture is allowed to remain on the trunk.

-If you’re planting a new tree you have even more choices.
+If you’re planting a new tree you have even more plant choices.
+Why?

 - Because the tree’s roots won’t be as much of a problem at this point, your options can include shrubs and larger nursery material.
 Just note the planting distance from the tree – if planted too close they will compete for light, water, and nutrients.

-- However, if the shrub ever needs to be removed in the future care must be taken not to damage the tree’s roots.
+If a shrub or well established plant ever needs to be removed in the future care must be taken not to damage the tree’s roots.